US/EU – Steps for Whois

 1. issue: Country-level web IDs are required to retrieve the registrant.

-Country business registers can meet an important need.
+Country Commercial Registers can meet an important need.

 Lawyers can negotiate carefully at country level (not the EU).